 Donny Hooks of Cold Creek Nurseries is doing our overall landscape planning, with an emphasis of finding highly survivable, primarily native plantings to enhance our overall enjoyment of the property.

-Of course, being highly survivable takes on new layers of meaning in an ultra-automated property.
+Of course, being highly survivable takes on new layers of meaning in an cybernetic property.

 One of our greatest challenges is in watering management, though not (as people commonly assume) for the purpose of reducing water consumption.
 With the emphasis on management, we want to let our automation assure that we neither over- nor under-water the plantings.

 Because the last thing we want to do is to pay to replace them.

 Like many irrigation approaches, we will have the usual electrically activated solenoid sprinkler heads deployed to the various zones where grass or trees or shrubs or gardens need water.
 Unlike most, our controllers will directly (well, through relays) trigger those heads.
 Nothing will be governed by timers.
 We will collect online weather micro-forecast data and have our own on-site weather instruments; those will be instrumental in determining when not to water.

 Knowing when to water and how much to water is something that the soil should tell us.
 When soil moisture drops below early-alert or critical-alert levels, we can use rough estimates of the needs of each zone to determine a zone's watering duration, but we intend to be a little more tactical than that.
 The initial watering will be to perhaps two-thirds to three-quarters of that amount; after a delay of perhaps an hour (we will determine these things empirically after the landscaping is in) we will take another look at the soil moisture level.

 The major constituents of the soil on our property are clay and sand.
 The clay components tend to shed or block water; the sand passes water right through; so what's the outcome?